yenbuilds/my-operating-principles/yenbuilds-inspirational-power-and-ethics-of-naming.md

 # Naming and Its Power
 ## How Words Shape Personal Reality — and How They Are Misused at Scale

-Naming is not a cosmetic act.
+Naming is not a trivial act.
 It is an act of compression, framing, and commitment.

 When something is unnamed, it remains fluid, negotiable, and deniable.
 When something is named, it becomes a *thing* — with edges, implications, and consequences.

-This is why naming feels powerful.
+This is why naming is powerful.
 And why it can be dangerous.

 ---